 Control measures must be put in place and it should be considered whether or not all the chemicals are an essential business need.
 Regular reporting of how the substances are controlled and the promotion of good personal hygiene also form part of the Control of Substances Hazardous to Health regulations 2002.

 Employers should minimise all threats of dermatitis at every opportunity.
-One of the things they must do is encourage employees to tell of symptoms of dermatitis, as intervention at an early stage is vital in ensuring that the condition doesn’t get worse.
+One of the things they must do is encourage employees to tell of symptoms of dermatitis, as eary intervention is vital to ensure that the condition doesn’t get worse.

 If you have suffered from the effects of occupational dermatitis and you can prove that the condition is the fault of your employer’s negligence then it is possible you can make a personal injury claim for compensation.